-Dropping a course - If you're signed up for a course or are actually taking the course, and no longer want to take the course, you cannot just stop coming to class.
+Dropping a Course - If you are signed up for a course or are actually taking the course, and no longer want to take the course, you cannot just stop coming to class.
 You must fill out the correct Add/Drop Form in Enrollment Services or drop in eServices online.
 Be sure to check Class Schedule for details and deadlines.